objeck/objeck-lang/README.md

 To get started, take a look at the [language guide](https://objeck.org/getting_started.html) and [code examples](https://github.com/objeck/objeck-lang/tree/master/programs/examples).
 If you want to contribute, start with the [system architecture](https://github.com/objeck/objeck-lang/tree/master/core).

 ## Latest
-* Adding more ML features and algorithms (in 2023.10.x)
+* Adding more ML features and algorithms (for 2023.10.x)
-* Community feedback on ways to improve expressiveness (in 2023.11.x)
+* Solicit feedback on ways to enhance the expressiveness of the language (for 2023.11.x)

 ## Features
 * Modern object-oriented and functional